Jalna (novel series): The story

 Spanning 1854 to 1954, the Jalna series tells the story of the Whiteoak family who lived on a southern Ontario estate.
-The novels were not written in sequential order.
-Each can be read as an independent story.
+The novels were not written to be read in sequence; each can be read as an independent story.

 There are similarities and as well as differences in the experiences of the Whiteoak family and de la Roche's.
 While the lives and successes of the Whiteoaks rise and fall, there remained for them the steadiness of the family manor, known as Jalna.
 De la Roche's family endured the illness of her mother, the perpetual job searches of her father, and the adoption of her orphaned cousin while being moved 17 times.
 Her family did work a farm for a few years for a wealthy man who owned the farm for a hobby.
 Several critics believe that Finch from Finch's Fortune (1932) is a reflection of de la Roche herself.
 The names of many of the characters were taken from gravestones in a Newmarket, Ontario cemetery.